Report Your Result

 Masking and Operations

 Public health is a collective effort.
 The UC San Diego community is expected to follow campus safety requirements to help prevent infection.
-These include masking within instructional areas, clinical spaces and on Triton Transportation; daily symptom and exposure screening; testing regularly; and vaccination.
-No one method is invulnerable, but by applying multiple layers of defense consistently you can help reduce your risk of contracting or spreading COVID-19.
+Masking is currently required indoors in classrooms/instructional settings, labs and on Triton transportation until Dec.
+16, 2022.
+Masking will remain required in clinical settings until further notice.
+No one method is invulnerable, but by applying multiple layers of defense –such as vaccination, testing and symptom screening consistently–you can help reduce your risk of contracting or spreading COVID-19.

 UC San Diego Vaccination

 All students and employees are required to be vaccinated and boosted against COVID-19 (or have an approved exemption), per University of California policy.
 All students and employees, including Health, are eligible to receive a free vaccine through UC San Diego’s vaccination clinic at Price Center, offered by appointment.
 Vaccination helps protect you and those around you from becoming seriously ill.
 Help us keep our campus community safe.